 Sometimes driver safety can be improved before an employee even gets into the car.
 Perhaps one of the most important things is to ensure the employee is well-rested and alert.
 Fatigue is a significant contributor to road crashes, with 1 in 8 drivers admitting to falling asleep at the wheel.

 If an employee is not well-rested, it is advised to consider alternative means of transport.
 Could a taxi be utilised to transport them to the worksite?
 Is there a colleague who could drive instead?

 Vehicles should also be carefully maintained to ensure they are safe to use.
 Driver safety is often linked to the condition of the vehicle they are using.

 Of course, there are also measures that can be taken to improve driver safety while travelling.
 Often, these measures may seem obvious, but it is crucial that drivers adhere to road safety guidance.

-Despite seatbelts being a legal requirement, many of us still refuse to wear them.
+Despite seatbelts being a legal requirement, as many as 5.2% of drivers still refuse to wear them.
 However, seatbelts can make all the difference if you do experience a road accident.
 Refusal to wear a seatbelt may also lead to drivers being pulled over by the police, which could impact the employer or cause an employee to lose their job.

 This driver safety tip is especially important if you drive long distances.
 Lorry drivers, for example, are required to travel for hours at a time, which can have an impact on fatigue and health.
 Employees should stop every couple of hours to stretch their legs and rehydrate without also having to focus on the road.